jrb-s2c-github/atomika/README.md

 7) Add group_vars to hold version info of metallb, ingress-nginx from k8s_ingress_controller.yml, k8s and containerd.
 Can a BOM be generated from this?
 8) HAProxy should be able to run on one of the K8S nodes - will it work when it is configured to listen on a different port?
-9) Add support for other Linux distro's using some sort of templating, starting with the hidden support for ARCH linux used by Raspberry PI's
+9) Add support for other Linux distro's using some sort of templating, starting with the undocumented ARCH linux/ Raspberry PI's
 10) Jetpack should not delete namespaces everytime, it should only deploy what has changed
-11) Is it possible to have no node reboots during boot?
-This will allow use of HyperV default switch and remove the onerous dedication of a network interface to run Atomika clusters on Windows.
-HyperV namely reassigns new IP address after each boot which results in difficult cluster boots.
+11) Having PowerShell commands to create Ubuntu VM's running inside Windows HyperV is good, but surely the user experience can be improved
+12) Find a way to configure Ubuntu from scripts instead of having to do it using mouse clicks.
+Can CloudInit do this?
+13) Once Ubuntu nodes can be configured from scripts, work on a way to boot a Windows cluster from scratch with one click from a GUI.

 # Common problems